log-inspector/LogInspector/README.md

 or of the last cluster of logs.
 Two adjecant log lines are considered to be part of the same cluster if there is less than one second between them.

+## Feedback
+Any feedback, bug report of feature request is apreciated either via email at vsloginspector@gmail.com or on GitHub.

 ## Thanks
 Thank you for using Log Inspector.